 I miss Tim Duncan.
 (Brendan Gillespie)

 Removing money as a fetish means you have to appease ego.
 But at the same time, NBA reality requires talent accumulation.
 Players have to be surrounded by stars.
 So it is a conflict for the player who wants money and who wants to win and who also yearns to be the alpha dog.
 Its not always equal, having and getting.
-Players as gifted as Kyrie Irving is on offense still need dominant talents to partner with.
+Players as gifted as Kyrie Irving and Isaiah Thomas are on offense still need dominant talents to partner with.
 But it is those partners that cause the grief.

 What are owners to do?
 The NBA is increasingly about keeping star players happy which often means being financially permissive.
 But what if NBA stars can never really be happy.
 They want to win.
 Or they want money.
-Or they want to be the star of the team like Kyrie and get all the credit.
+Or they want to be the star of the team like Kyrie and Isaiah and get all the credit.
 They don’t want to be option 1A.
 Their wants are never static.

 Greed is not singular, not just a money issue.
 You can be greedy for attention.
 You can want the world to only recognize you.
 You can ruin what you have because you want more credit and don’t really understand that with all the attention comes all of the blame.
 Greed is not just about wanting as many titles as you can get.
 It is not about winning year after year after year.
 Greed is not a financial issue.
 It is not a competitiveness issue.
 Greed is a heart issue.
 The inability to be happy with what you have even though what you have is greater than almost every NBA player.

-Cleveland Will Cave
+Cleveland Will Prosper

 When Kobe Bryant demanded a trade in the summer of 2007, Lakers GM Mitch Kupchak tried to make a couple of deals work, couldn’t, and then said to Kobe figure out how to be here and be happy.
 Bryant was under contract.
 There was no reason to trade him other than to appease Bryant and why would the Lakers do that when he was their golden ticket?
 His departure would sink them.
-The same rule applies to Dan Gilbert.
+The same rule applied to Dan Gilbert.

 photo via llananba